gonthaedward/QuerytoExcel/README.md

 Application to retrieve data from mysql into excel

 Installation consist of 2 ways:
-- htdocs from XAMPP
+- htdocs from XAMPP (access from browser)
-- run .bat file
+- run .bat file (access by running .bat)

-**htdocs from XAMPP: **
+# htdocs from XAMPP:

-##how to install:
+how to install:

-- Download XAMPP (this app is using XAMPP for PHP ver.
-7.4.33 but any version is ok) [https://www.apachefriends.org/download.html]
+- Download XAMPP (this app is developed using XAMPP for PHP ver.
+7.4.33 but since it doesnt supuported by xampp anymore, any version is ok) [https://www.apachefriends.org/download.html]
 - Install XAMPP
 - Download .zip from this page
 - Move folder to htdocs in xampp (if you are installing xampp without customization the path of htdocs would be: **C:\xampp\htdocs**)